Awards and accreditations

 Green Impact empowers individuals and departments to reduce their environmental impact by encouraging, rewarding and celebrating environmental improvements.
 Green Impact challenges the university to implement a number of easy, practical actions that will help the environment.

 Wrexham Glyndwr University’s Students Union take part each academic year.
-Last year they received a Good and this year, we are very pleased to announce, they received a score of 315 and an EXCELLENT award.
+In 2019 they received a score of 315 and an EXCELLENT award.